Dear readers of ADxS.org, please forgive the disruption.

 • Agonists

-• Are supposed to have an antidepressant effect3
+• Are said to have an antidepressant effect3

 • Kainate receptors (ion-selective), less relevant